Derecho-Project/cascade/README.md

 - [Lohmann's json parser](https://github.com/nlohmann) v3.2.0 or newer
 - Readline library v7.0 or newer.
 On Ubuntu, use `apt install libreadline-dev` to install it.
 - RPC library [rpclib](https://github.com/rpclib/rpclib).
 For convenience, install it with [this script](scripts/prerequisites/install-rpclib.sh).
 - Intel's regulation expression library [Hyperscan](https://github.com/intel/hyperscan).
 For convenience, install it with [this script](scripts/prerequisites/install-hyperscan.sh).
+You need to install ragel compiler if you don't have it.
+On ubuntu, use `apt-get install ragel` to install it.
 - [libfuse](https://github.com/libfuse) v3.9.3 or newer (Optional for file system API)
 - [boolinq](https://github.com/k06a/boolinq) or newer (Optional for LINQ API)
 - Python 3.5 or newer and [pybind11](https://github.com/pybind/pybind11) (Optional for Python API)